TurtReynold/ChainTargets/README.md

 ## Installation

-Install Chainfinder with your favourite userscript manager.
+Install ChainTargets with your favourite userscript manager.
 I use Tampermonkey.

 To install, download the code as a ZIP, extract all, and import the javascript file into your userscript manager.